npr/nprapi-wordpress/docs/pulling-multiple-stories.md

 Now copy the API call string up to the last segment `&apiKey=demo`.
 Do not include this in copying the query string. _(That segment would only be useful if you were going to run the query in the Query Generator itself, which we're not doing here.)_

-Now that you've created and copied a query string, return to your **WordPress Dashboard > Settings > NPR API Get Multi** and paste the string into one of the Query String fields.
+Now that you've created and copied a query string, return to your WordPress Dashboard and the **Settings > NPR API Get Multi** page.
+Paste the string into one of the Query String fields.
 Use the dropdown menu to set whether stories returned from the API should be saved as Drafts or Posts:

 ![a query URL entered in the Query String field in WordPress](assets/img/npr-api-multiple-get-settings.png)